What is e-waste?

 What happens to the e-waste collected?

-E-waste that has been collected and stored at the resource recovery centres is periodically collected by our e-waste recycling contractor.
-It is then taken to the contractors EPA certified facility to be sorted into the different recycling streams.
+E-waste that has been collected and stored at Council's participating Resource Recovery Centres is periodically collected by our e-waste recycling contractor.
+It is then taken to the contractor's EPA-certified facility to be sorted into the different recycling streams.

 Why should I recycle e-waste?